KanApoo/Aposhi/README.md

 # KanApoo
-An implementation of the bockchain
+An implementation of the blockchain.